Tag: Justin Madders

 The below Parliamentary question was asked by Justin Madders on 2016-05-18.

-To ask the Secretary of State for Health, how much each NHS trust spent on cleaning services in the last year for which figures are available.
+To ask the Secretary of State for Health, how much his Department and its agencies and non-departmental public bodies spent on staff away days in each of the last six years.

 • Justin Madders – 2016 Parliamentary Question to the Department of Health